Skip to Content

 Career Development

-Graduates can pursue careers in a range of areas where translation skills are required, e.g. academic, creative writing, translation and interpreting industry, public policy, business and commerce and journalism.
+Graduates can pursue careers in a range of areas where translation skills are required, e.g. academic, creative writing, translation and interpreting industry, public policy, business and commerce, journalism and diplomacy.
 The programme includes specialist training in translation technologies and offers opportunities for work experience.
 Graduates are also equipped for taking up doctoral study.

 Internationally Renowned Experts